Changdao/wx-mp-api/README.md

         appId:"you-appid-get-from-WeChat-mp-account",
         secret:"you-secret-get-from-WeChat-mp-account",
 	    mptoken:"you-token-set-for-wechat-mp",
-	    refreshInterval:3600000   //option to control the wechat token refresh interval, default 1 hour.
-Equal or less than 0 indicate that the WXAPI disable automatic update token.
+        //option to control the wechat token refresh interval, default 1 hour.
+        //Equal or less than 0 indicate that the WXAPI disable automatic update token. refreshInterval:3600000

         });
 </pre>